-In cricket, an in swinger is a type of delivery bowled by a fast or medium-fast

-The movement is typically in the air, before it lands on the pitch, and it can be a very effective weapon to get the batter out, especially if the batsman
+- In cricket, an in swinger is a type of delivery bowled by a fast or medium-fast bowler where the ball moves inwards (towards the batter) after it pitches. - The movement is typically in the air, before it lands on the pitch, and it can be a very effective weapon to get the batter out, especially if the batsman is not expecting it.